Department WebsiteDepartment EmailAdvising

 Note: Within the total sixty (60) credit hours, at least three (3) credit hours must be selected from the following English Language courses:

-A discipline-based Minor consists of at least twenty-four (24) credit hours in English with a maximum of three (3) credit hours at the 1000 level and a minimum grade point average of 2.0.
+A discipline-based Minor in English consists of at least twenty-four (24) credit hours in English with a maximum of three (3) credit hours at the 1000 level and a minimum grade point average of 2.0.
 This Minor is open to students in any program in the University (other than students currently enrolled in the English Major/Honours program).

 All SMU students, including those in the English Major/Honours program, can choose to take one or more of the four thematic Minors offered through the Department of English Language and Literature: